-EasyJet expects resilient demand to withstand security fears
+easyJet expects resilient demand to withstand security fears

 Travel to and from France has dropped off in the last few days and the number of "no show" passengers has risen, easyJet Chief Executive Carolyn McCall said after the airline reported an 18 percent rise in pretax profit for its 2015 financial year.

-"You will always see a cooling-off period but you also see quite a quick resumption to travelling again," McCall told reporters when asked about travel to and from France.
+"You will always see a cooling-off period but you also see quite a quick resumption to traveling again," McCall told reporters when asked about travel to and from France.

 Analysts estimate that France counts for about 20 percent of easyJet's capacity.